 Rosso Coffee Jar or Cold Brew Device - you choose

 If cold brew isn't your thing and you don't want to wait 14 hours to consume your coffee, we'd recommend brewing a filter coffee on top of ice.
-Make sure you factor in the amount of ice to your overall recipe so you aren't making an incredibly weak and watered down beverage!
+Make sure you factor in the amount of ice to your overall recipe, so you aren't making an incredibly weak and watered down beverage!
 When this is the method we're using, we take our regular recipe - lets say 20 grams of coffee and 350 mL of water - and we use half the amount of water hot, and the other half frozen.
-So 20 grams of coffee brewed with 175 mL of hot water, on top of 175 grams of ice!
+So, 20 grams of coffee brewed with 175 mL of hot water, on top of 175 grams of ice!

 The reason most people seem to love cold brew is the lack of acidity that's present in the brewed coffee.
 Since the water being used is not hot, you are unable to extract the majority of the acidic compounds locked within the coffee.
-Generally, these acidic compounds are some of the first flavor characteristics you'll find at the beginning of a brewed coffee.
+Generally, these acidic compounds are some of the first flavour characteristics you'll find at the beginning of a brewed coffee.
 For an experiment, and to better understand this, you could try brewing a coffee and separating different intervals of the brew.
 The first should be high body, high acid and not very balanced.
 The second, should have sweetness now present, with acidity and body lowered.
-The third should have the least body, the most dilution and is truly present to balance out the first component, leaving you with flavors resonating like the second portion.
+The third should have the least body, the most dilution and is truly present to balance out the first component, leaving you with flavours resonant of the second portion.